 Notes to undergraduates: For all practical purposes, MATH 437 is an honours course!
-It treats roughly the same material as MATH 312 and 313 combined.
+It treats roughly the same material as MATH 312 and 313 combined, and will take nearly twice as much work as either of those classes.
 Note that a student cannot have credit for both MATH 312 and MATH 437, nor for both MATH 313 and MATH 437.
 To enroll in MATH 437, an undergraduate student must have already taken, or be taking simultaneously, one of MATH 320 or MATH 322.

 The word “elementary” in the title does not mean the course isn't difficult; rather it means that the course doesn't use techniques from real or complex analysis or from abstract algebra.
 The course will not require any particular background in number theory.
 What is required is “mathematical sophistication”, which certainly includes being able to understand and write proofs.
 Be forewarned that this course will be taught at the level of a graduate course.
 Honours students typically will be well-equipped to succeed in this course.

-Evaluation: The course mark will be based on six homework assignments (75% of the final mark), due approximately every two weeks, and one final exam (25% of the final mark) with a format yet to be determined.
-In the case of extreme disparity between the homework and exam marks, the instructor may use his discretion in assigning a final course mark.
+Evaluation: The course mark will be based on (approximately) weekly homework assignments (65% of the final mark; the lowest homework score will automatically be ignored), engaged participation in in-class group problem sessions (10% of the final mark), and one final exam (25% of the final mark), on Saturday, December 10 at 3:30 PM in room Buchanan (BUCH) B209.
+The final exam will be a typical closed-book exam, with problems very much like the homework problems (indeed, there will probably be significant inclusion of actual homework/group work problems on the final exam).
+In the case of extreme disparity between homework/group work marks and exam marks, the instructor may use his discretion in assigning a final course mark.

 Your homework will be marked on correctness, completeness, rigor, and elegance.
 A correct answer will not earn full marks unless it is completely justified, in a rigorous manner, and written in a logical sequence that is easy to follow and confirm.
 I plan on being pedantic about completeness of solutions (for example, if you invoke Euler's theorem to assert that aφ(q) ≡ 1 (mod q), you need to explicity acknowledge the fact that a must be relatively prime to q).
 Part of the goal of this course is to provide training and practice at writing proofs with sufficient rigor to be accepted by research journals.

-Homework solutions must be prepared in LaTeX and submitted in PDF format via email.
+Other than the group work, no handouts will be distributed in class.
+All homework assignments and any other course materials will be posted on this course web page below.
+Homework solutions must be prepared in LaTeX and submitted to me in PDF format via email; please add your name to the filename before submitting your homework (for example, GregMartin-homework1.pdf).
 I will supply LaTeX templates with each assignment.
 All homeworks are due before the beginning of class (9:59 AM) on the indicated days.